 DiGeorge Syndrome

-DiGeorge syndrome, also called 22q11.2 deletion syndrome, results from a microdeletion in a portion of chromosome 22 that leads to a developmental defect in the third pharyngeal pouch and third branchial cleft.
+DiGeorge syndrome, also called 22q11.2 deletion syndrome, features a microdeletion in a portion of chromosome 22 that leads to a defect involving the 3rd and 4th pharyngeal pouches.
 One of the consequences of this is incomplete development of the thymus gland.
-An underdeveloped thymus gland results in an inability to create functional T cells.
+This can result in reduced or absent T-cell production.

 Features of DiGeorge syndrome can be remembered with the CATCH-22 mnemonic: